Contact Us | Press Office | About Us | Vaccines | International | Our Charity

 The project will culminate in the production of an Alder Hey publication featuring the stories and drawings created by our patients.

 This is an innovative project, funded by Children in Need, and developed in partnership with DadaFest, a national arts organisation promoting deaf and disability arts.
 The project give long term patients the opportunity to have up to 20 hours of contact time with a professional artist of their choice – patients can choose a variety of art forms to engage with, from drumming to dance, song writing to card making.
-This is a three year project which started in October 2018.
-Children and young people will be encouraged to create work which can either be performed or exhibited at the Young DadaFest Showcase, which takes place in Liverpool every July.

 The Arts for Health programme is funded entirely through charitable sources, and is generously supported by Alder Hey Children’s Charity.